rutuja1302/BasicProjects/README.md

 8. Power of 2 - This program takes a command line argumemt N and prints the table of the powers of 2 that are less than or equal to 2^N. Take power value N as an input and print the power table as an input.
 Note- program will only work if 0<= N < 31, as 2^31 will overflow int
 9. Anagram detection - Check if two strings are anagram or not.
 (Anagram example: fried & fired)
 10. Reverse a string - Enter a string & the program will reverse it and print it out.
+11. Pig Latin - A secret language formed from english by transferring the initial consonant to the end of the word and 'ay' is affixed to it.
+If the word starts with an vowel then 'way' is affixed at the end of the word.
+Eg: food becomes oodfay & ice becomes iceway